 In this test, the targeted audience segment is randomly split into two groups, the treatment group and the control group.
 Treatment groups are the users who are retargeted and shown a brand-related ad.
 The control group is shown a public service announcement (PSA) ad or no ad at all, depending on the advertiser’s strategy.
 In terms of audience size, most advertisers allocate 20% as a control group, although some use 50% to immediately gather data.

 There are two widely used approaches in running an incremental lift test.
 The first is Intent to Treat (ITT), and the second is serving a Public Service Announcement (PSA), or a placebo ad.

-Intent to Treat (ITT) is where the control group will not be seeing any ads or will served as a holdout group.
-Most advertisers use this approach since it’s less expensive and easier to implement.
-This strategy has a lot of noise and comparison is not apples to apples given that not all of the users from the targeting group will be included in the analysis.
-A high match rate and inventory are essential to this strategy since you’re only including data in your targeting group who have seen the ad.
+ITT is where the control group doesn’t see any of your ads.
+Most advertisers use this approach because it costs less and is easier to implement.
+Although, this strategy has a lot of noise, and a like-for-like comparison is not possible given that not all the users from the targeting group will be included in the analysis.
+A high match rate and good inventory supply are essential to this strategy since you’re only including data on your targeting group who have seen the ad.
 It’s not like a control group wherein all users are included in the analysis.